ClementBLV/MST/README.md

-# MST
+# Computationnal Imaging course : project MST
-TensorFlow code for our ICCV 2019 paper "Multimodal Style Transfer via Graph Cuts"
+This repo is part of a Computational Imaging course, the goal is to make the code for ICCV 2019 paper "Multimodal Style Transfer via Graph Cuts" work on our device.
 # Multimodal Style Transfer via Graph Cuts
 This repository is for MST introduced in the following paper